rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         <strong>Welfare Officers</strong><br/>
         dcsa_welfare AT darwin.cam.ac.uk<br/>
         <!--dcsa_womens_welfare AT darwin.cam.ac.uk<br/>-->
-        Elena GOMEZ GARCIA<br/>
+        Francesca RIDGEWAY BISHOP<br/>
         <p align="justify">
-Elena is a first year PhD student in Biology, studying Embryonic Development.
-She likes singing, being under the sun and looking at fish in the sea.
-She is passionate about the importance of normalizing Mental Health issues, so feel free to ask her about her recovery from an eating disorder and share (or not, that’s also fine!) your own struggles.<br><br>
+Francesca is a first year PhD student in the department of Chemistry, studying enzymatic DNA synthesis.
+When she’s not in the lab, she is usually either swimming or spending time with friends.
+She is always up to grab a tea or coffee together if you have anything you need to chat about! <br><br>

        </p>
     </td></tr>